Resume Tips

 Key Takeaways:

-- Your resume should begin with an unambiguous objective statement.
+- Your resume should begin with a clear objective statement.

-- Create a customized resume to fit each job application.
+- Create a customized resume for each job application.

 - Emphasize transferable skills.